jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4453

-#### Limited Personal Relevance Despite Acknowledged Benefits (36%)
+#### Limited Personal Relevance Despite Acknowledged Benefits (37%)

-Practical utility outweighs theoretical appeal for this segment, with convenience ranking below necessity in their evaluation.
-Nearly half acknowledge potential benefits but express uncertainty about personal application, citing lack of technical knowledge or current need.
-Cost concerns and complexity emerge as secondary barriers, with several participants noting they only use VPNs at home or for specific purposes.
-This segment represents potential future adopters who require clearer use-case education and simplified onboarding to convert.
+Convenience outweighs necessity for this segment, as participants recognize potential value but see no immediate personal application.
+Nearly half express uncertainty about how the feature works or how it differs from standard VPN functionality.
+Technical complexity and lack of understanding prevent adoption, with several noting they would need more education before considering use.
+Cost concerns and questions about additional fees appear alongside general indifference.
+This segment represents an opportunity for simplified messaging and clearer use-case demonstrations to convert passive interest into active adoption.

 **Quotes:**